doverunner/multi-drm-react-native-sample/README.md

-# PallyCon Multi-DRM sample for React-Native-Video
+# DoveRunner Multi-DRM sample for React-Native-Video

-This sample code shows how to integrate PallyCon Multi-DRM with [react-native-video](https://github.com/react-native-video/react-native-video) project.
+This sample code shows how to integrate DoveRunner Multi-DRM with [react-native-video](https://github.com/react-native-video/react-native-video) project.
 It supports streaming playback of DRM-protected contents on React Native based Android and iOS applications.

  - Android: MPEG-DASH content protected by Widevine DRM
  - iOS: HLS content protected by FairPlay Streaming DRM